 screening for neurodivergence, such as ADHD or autism

 highlighting the unique profile of strengths and weaknesses in children with an existing diagnosis such as ADHD or autism in order to individualise their learning plan

-We work hard to make sure that each child we work with is respected as a strong and capable individual.
+We work hard to make sure that each child and adult we work with is respected as a strong and capable individual.
 Please contact us to find out more about our services.
 You can also read more about our assessments from our FAQs.